 What does the test result mean?

 A negative result means only that the cardiolipin antibody class tested (IgG, IgM, and/or IgA) is not present at this time.
-Since cardiolipin antibodies are the most common of the antiphospholipid antibodies, it is not unusual to find them for just a sort while due to an infection or drug, or present but without symptoms as a person ages.
+Since cardiolipin antibodies are the most common of the antiphospholipid antibodies, it is not unusual to find them for just a short while due to an infection or drug, or present but without symptoms as a person ages.
 The low concentrations of antibody seen in these situations are usually not important, but they must be considered with the patient’s symptoms and other clinical information.

 Moderate to high levels of one or more of the classes of cardiolipin antibodies that persist when retested more than 12 weeks later indicate the likely continued presence of that specific antibody.